 I decided to build my own small forge and began making my own blacksmithing tools and experimenting with different types of metal and different fire temperatures.
 I used steel that I purchased from local steel yards, car parts, and scraps I found in junkyards.
 I learned how to heat steel to the right temperature so I could forge them into tools and other objects and later I learned how to combine different metals to make Damascus steel.
-There was no one around that could teach me so I taught myself by reading books, watching internet videos, and making many, many mistakes.
+There was no one around that could teach me so I taught myself by reading every book about the subject that I could get my hands on, and making many, many mistakes.
 It wasn’t long before I fell in love with all of this and I knew I wanted to become a blacksmith.
 I soon outgrew my little forge so my parents had a small building constructed on our property in West Virginia and I built a much larger forge that I continued to modify as my work increased.
 I began selling my creations at local art shows and fairs.
 My skills and interests continued to grow as I made more varieties of knives, fireplace tools, decorative ironworks, hardware, hanging pot racks, and furniture.
 I also began fulfilling custom orders.
-Recently I was featured in West Virginia South, a popular West Virginia magazine.

 I have chosen to make blacksmithing my life’s work.
 I am committed to doing everything I can to help the ongoing effort to bring back the amazing art of blacksmithing and keep this vital part of our American history alive.